JinShil/BlazorWebView/README.md

 ## Status
 This poject was tested on Windows Subsystem for Linux, Raspberry Pi Bullseye 64-bit, and Debian Bullseye 64-bit.
 In the [src/.vscode](https://github.com/JinShil/BlazorWebView/tree/main/src/.vscode) directory the necessary configuration to build, deploy, and debug a Raspberry Pi from a Debian Bullseyse 64-bit workstation PC can be found.

-BlazorWebView has only been tested using the most basic [Counter](https://github.com/JinShil/BlazorWebView/blob/main/src/Counter.razor) component, so it really only serves as a working proof of concept at this time.
+This project has only been tested using the most basic [Counter](https://github.com/JinShil/BlazorWebView/blob/main/src/Counter.razor) component, so it really only serves as a working proof of concept at this time.